Fayetteville SwampDogs

 The Fayetteville SwampDogs were a collegiate summer baseball team that played in the Coastal Plain League.
-The team plays its home games at J. P. Riddle Stadium, nicknamed "The Swamp", in Fayetteville, North Carolina.
-The SwampDogs have played in the Coastal Plain League since the 2001 season, when they finished atop the South division with a record of 18 wins and 8 losses.
+The team played its home games at J. P. Riddle Stadium, nicknamed "The Swamp", in Fayetteville, North Carolina.
+The SwampDogs began play in the Coastal Plain League with the 2001 season, when they finished atop the South division with a record of 18 wins and 8 losses.
 The SwampDogs replaced the Cape Fear Crocs at J. P. Riddle Stadium.

-The team announced on October 3, 2019 that they would sit out the 2020 Coastal Plain League season and relocate afterwards, having failed to reach a new lease agreement on J. P. Riddle Stadium.
+The team announced on October 3, 2019, that they would sit out the 2020 Coastal Plain League season and relocate afterwards, having failed to reach a new lease agreement on J. P. Riddle Stadium.